soaib-bot/fm-playground/docs/developer-guide/tailered-playground/index.md

 # Navigate to nuXmv tool directory
 cd nuxmv-api
 # Install nuXmv dependencies
 poetry install --no-root

+# Copy the nuXmv binary to the tool directory
+./install_dependencies.sh
-# This will set up the Python environment and install necessary packages for nuXmv
+# This will download the nuXmv binary and place it in the correct location
 ```
+!!! note "Note"
+    The `install_dependencies.sh` script downloads the linux binary of nuXmv.
+If you are on a different OS, you may need to modify this script or manually download the appropriate binary and place it in the `lib/` directory.

 #### SMT/Z3
 In the FM Playground, SMT/Z3 is running a WebAssembly module.
 It also has a backend service using FastAPI.
 In case the WebAssembly module fails, it falls back to the backend service.